bottos-project/BIP/README.md

   BOTTOS Improvement Proposals (BIPs) is improvement plan for blockchain of Bottos, any community member or developer can raise the questions and suggestions, then provide the solutions.

-  BIPs define sort of the improvement rules, the BIPs member must obey the rules.
+  BIP define sort of the improvement rules, the BIP member must obey the rules.

-  According to the functions, BIPs’ types as follow:
+  According to the functions, BIP types as follow:

    chainbase: Axxxx